Worldwide Disclosure Facility (WDF) – helping to settle offshore matters

 Tax treaties and foreign tax credits

-The good news is if you have paid tax in a country outside the UK, you may well be entitled to a credit to reduce any further UK tax liabilities through the Worldwide Disclosure Facility.
+If you have paid tax in a country outside the UK, you may well be entitled to a credit to reduce any further UK tax liabilities through the Worldwide Disclosure Facility.
 This will require expert analysis of tax treaty arrangements between the countries and calculation of Foreign Tax Credits.

 Reporting foreign investments in the UK